MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

    - Custom—Relative weight values that are supported are between 1 and 10000

 3. In **Reserve CPU cycles (%)**, specify the percentage of the CPU resources on one logical processor that should be reserved for a virtual machine.
 This is useful when a virtual machine runs applications that are particularly CPU-intensive, and you want to ensure a minimal level of CPU resources.
 A zero setting indicates that no specific CPU percentage is reserved.
 4. In **Limit CPU cycles (%)**, specify the maximum percentage of the CPU resources on one logical processor that the virtual machine should consume.
-The virtual machine will not be allocated more than this percentage.
+The virtual machine won't be allocated more than this percentage.

 ### Configure memory throttling